ctoframework/website/docs/people/literature/quotes.md

 > The whole is greater than the sum of the parts.<br/>[_Aristotle_](https://en.wikipedia.org/wiki/Aristotle){target=\_blank}

+> If you want to go fast, go alone, if you want to go far, go together.<br>_African proverb_.

 ## Performance

 > Everybody wants a gold medal, but few people want to train like an Olympian.<br/>[_James Clear_](https://en.wikipedia.org/wiki/James_Clear){target=\_blank}